Cash Flow is the Small Business Killer

-Hairdresser – Book your clients next appointment while they are there, offer a product subscription, suggest a payment plan.
+Hairdresser – Book your client’s next appointment while there and offer a product subscription.

-Jewellery Maker – A professional website will be key, notification of events throughout the year, reminders of special occasions and reasons for people to buy and invest in your pieces.
+Jewellery Maker – A professional website will be essential, notification of events throughout the year, reminders of special occasions and reasons for people to buy and invest in your pieces.

 Lawn Mowing – Make sure your clients know that you will be there each fortnight through summer and monthly through winter, set them on a payment schedule and don’t let them get behind.
-Using a direct debit system may be key to getting your cash flow even throughout the year, perhaps a weekly payment to make it cheaper for your client and you will do their lawn 22 times each year.
+Using a direct debit system may be vital in getting your cash flow throughout the year, perhaps a weekly payment to make it cheaper for your client, and you will do their lawn 22 times each year.

-Naturopath – Your regular clients should all be signed up to a series of sessions and payments, make sure you book the next appointment after each session and reminder your client of the benefits of your service and the regular treatment you offer.
+Naturopath – Your regular clients should all be signed up for a series of sessions and payments; make sure you book the next appointment after each session and reminder your client of the benefits of your service and the regular treatment you offer.

 Plumber – Your regular maintenance work will provide ongoing income.
-If your clients are real estates or strata companies they will have blocks which will need regular maintenance and then you will have regular cash flow.
-Be smart and offer a reminder service to them and make sure you have a professional website for them to view your business information.
+If your clients are real estate or strata companies, they will have blocks that will need regular maintenance, and then you will have steady cash flow.
+Be smart and offer a reminder service to them, and make sure you have a professional website for them to view your business information.

-Quality Assurance – As a consultant, you will have regular clients that you see throughout the year, get them on a payment plan or schedule to help both their cash flow and yours.
+Quality Assurance – As a consultant, you will have regular clients you see throughout the year and get them on a payment plan or schedule to help their cash flow and yours.

-Retailer – A little trickier but emailing through new products will inspire regular purchases.
-Think about a subscription service if that suits your business type, they are hugely popular and mean that you have an ongoing income while that subscription runs.
+Retailer – A little trickier, but emailing through new products will inspire regular purchases.
+Think about a subscription service that suits your business type; they are hugely popular and mean that you have an ongoing income while that subscription runs.

-Solicitor – Assuming you are specialising in a legal area then this will be key to how you generate your cash flow and market your service.
-Often when we have legal work done is has a need to be updated in the future so staying in touch will be key.
-There is also often reasons for companies to put their solicitors on retainer and this will be a great way for your cash flow to be consistent into the future.
+Solicitor – Assuming you specialise in a legal area, this will be key to generating your cash flow and marketing your service.
+When we have legal work done, it needs to be updated in the future, so staying in touch will be critical.
+There are often reasons for companies to put their solicitors on retainer, which will be an excellent way for your cash flow to be consistent into the future.

-Tyre repair and replacement – This is again a business where sending reminders and staying top of mind with your clients is key, plus having an online presence so people can find you is vital.
-Think about add-on services like muffler replacement, servicing etc. if that can be a part of your business to help with regular cash flow.
+Tyre repair and replacement – This is again a business where sending reminders and staying top of mind with your clients is vital, plus having an online presence so people can find you is crucial.
+Think about add-on services like muffler replacement, servicing etc., if that can be a part of your business to help with regular cash flow.

-Upholstery repair/replacement – Having interior decorators and designers who regularly come to you with their projects will be key as in conjunction with one-off work they will give you a regular level of cash flow for your business.
+Upholstery repair/replacement – It is essential to have interior decorators and designers who regularly come to you with their projects.
+In conjunction with one-off work, they will give you an average level of cash flow for your business.

-Vehicle repairer – It is the regular maintenance of vehicles that will keep your cash flow going, have a reminder service for your clients so they never miss their next service or special that you have on offer.
+Vehicle repairer – The regular maintenance of vehicles will keep your cash flow going, have a reminder service for your clients so they never miss their next service or special that you have on offer.

-Writer – Writers come in many shapes and sizes with many different specialities such as author, copywriter, scriptwriter and more.
-Your area of expertise and if you can be on a retainer or receive regular work is always different but just like any business you need to get out there and get known.
-So having a website, social online presence and more is just the start and staying in touch with your client’s ongoing means that they will remember you when they need something.
+Writer – Writers come in many shapes and sizes with specialities such as author, copywriter, scriptwriter and more.
+Your area of expertise and if you can be on a retainer or receive regular work is always different, but just like any business, you need to get out there and get known.
+So having a website, online social presence, and more is just the start and staying in touch with your clients’ ongoing means that they will remember you when they need something.

-X, Y, Z, Yoga Instructor – Fitness instructors usually get their clients onto a regular debt schedule so cash flow should not be an issue.
-Here it is important to look at your budget and see that you are doing enough and able to do enough to reach your budget with what you are doing.
-If you can’t then you need to change things as soon as possible, don’t keep doing the same thing and expect a different result.
+X, Y, Z, Yoga Instructor – Fitness instructors usually get their clients onto a regular debt schedule, so cash flow should not be an issue.
+Here it is essential to look at your budget and see that you are doing enough to do enough to reach your budget with what you are doing.
+If you can’t, you need to change things as soon as possible; don’t keep doing the same thing and expect a different result.

-Apologies for condensing the last three but I did struggle to find businesses, let me know what I missed.
+Apologies for condensing the last three, but I struggled to find businesses; let me know what I missed.

-Just a few ideas and hopefully your business is listed or you can relate to one or more ideas on increasing and creating a regular flow of cash into your business.
-If you would like more specific advice structured to meet your business needs then get in touch with Kelly at My Sassy Business.
+These are just a few ideas, and hopefully, your business is listed above, or you can relate to one or more ideas on increasing and creating a regular flow of cash into your business.